chlebik/KnowledgeBase/Others/IT/xUnitTestPatterns/README.md

 #### SUT interaction strategy
-* **back door manipulation** - an example will be to verify the state of some 'under-the-hood' layer, instead the SUT itself, eg. DB.
+* **back door manipulation** - an example will be to verify the state of some 'under-the-hood' layer, instead the SUT itself, e.g. DB.
 The problem here is that it's coupling low-level technical details to our tests, and what is more - there must be an actual access using *back-door*.
-Although, it has its usages, when we want to confirm the state of underlying layer, if there are other collaborators using it (eg. besides our application operating on the DB, we have some BI tooling that uses it).
+Although, it has its usages, when we want to confirm the state of underlying layer, if there are other collaborators using it (e.g. besides our application operating on the DB, we have some BI tooling that uses it).
 Also, it can speed up the tests, by testing the underlying state directly, rather than generate some robust and heavy report using SUT.
 * **layer test** - name says all - we test only one layer to reach high coverage